 These days, we have heaps of choices when it comes to Travel Cards, but are they all the same?
 Absolutely not.
 We’ve had a good look through a dozen of the most widely used Travel Cards and came up with some tips that might save you some money.

 Prepaid Travel Cards have different features and fees, but the most important thing when choosing a card is considering how it will be used.
 It takes a while to go through each Travel Card in detail, so here are some of our picks based on different situations.
-For a quick comparison table of fees and features of all the Travel Cards we compared, go to our Travel Card Fees & Features page

 For the Frequent Traveller: